 Beat the heat with a visit to Gunlock State Park reservoir.
 Rent a kayak or SUP from Dig Paddlesports to explore its red sandstone islands and boulders.
 Their shop right on the water allows you to pick up your rental kayak or board, and paddle right out!
 One of the most scenic times to experience the park is to paddle out at sunset.
 The closest major airport is Las Vegas, 130 miles away.
 While in the area, check out other activities such as canyoneering or hiking in Zion National Park.

 Utah has some of the best outdoor adventure activities in the world – pack your bags and get out there!
 We think the best way to visit them all is by road trip.
-Rent an RV on a site like Outdoorsy, which is a is safe, easy, fully insured, peer to peer RV rental marketplace with a great local selection.
+Rent an RV through TripOutside’s partnership with Outdoorsy, which is a is safe, easy, fully insured, peer to peer RV rental marketplace with a great local selection.
 We hope that our list above will help guide your adventures!